WalletConnect/contracts/README.md

-# BakersSyndicate Decentralization Architecture
+# WalletConnect Decentralization Architecture

 ## Overview

-BakersSyndicate is developing a decentralized infrastructure for permissionless, interoperable messaging between dApps and wallets.
+WalletConnect is developing a decentralized infrastructure for permissionless, interoperable messaging between dApps and wallets.
 This project aims to gradually transition from a permissioned to a fully permissionless network, starting with the decentralization of the storage layer.

 ## Key Components

-- BRR Token: Incentivizes node operators and wallets
+- WCT Token: Incentivizes node operators and wallets
 - Node Operator Network: Initially permissioned, transitioning to permissionless
 - Performance-based Rewards System
 - Oracle Network: Reports node performance